trixi-framework/TrixiParticles.jl/docs/src/preprocessing/preprocessing.md

 Generating the initial configuration of a simulation requires filling volumes (3D) or surfaces (2D) of complex geometries with particles.
-The algorithm to sample a complex geometry should be robust and fast, since for large problems (high number of particles) or complex geometries (many geometry-faces), generating the initial configuration is not trivial and can be very expensive in terms of computational costs.
+The algorithm to sample a complex geometry should be robust and fast, since for large problems (high numbers of particles) or complex geometries (many geometry faces), generating the initial configuration is not trivial and can be very expensive in terms of computational cost.
 We therefore use a [winding number](https://en.wikipedia.org/wiki/Winding_number) approach for an inside-outside segmentation of an object.
 The winding number $w(\mathbf{p})$ is a signed integer-valued property of a point $\mathbf{p}$ and is defined as